-The following remote monitoring and communication capabilities are available for the UPS (for further information refer to Section 2.3.9 "Optional Accessories and Features."
+The following remote monitoring and communications capabilities shall be available for the UPS.
+Refer to Section 2.5bAccessories and Features.)

-- Remote Service Delivery
+Remote Service Delivery

-- Communication cards for SNMP, Modbus 485, Modbus IP, Telnet, Web management and others

-- Remote Alarm Contacts (Up to 16 channels)

-- Customer Contact Inputs (Up to 16 channels)

-- Remote Alarm Panel
+- Communication Cards for SNMP, Modbus 485, Modbus IP, Telnet, Web management and others - Remote Alarm Contacts (up to 16 channels) - Customer Contact Inputs (up to 16 channels) - Remote Alarm Panel